falcosecurity/driverkit/docs/driverkit_kubernetes.md

       --kernelurls strings             list of kernel header urls (e.g. --kernelurls <URL1> --kernelurls <URL2> --kernelurls "<URL3>,<URL4>")
       --kernelversion string           kernel version to build the module for, it's the numeric value after the hash when you execute 'uname -v' (default "1")
-      --kubeconfig string              path to the kubeconfig file to use for CLI requests -l, --loglevel string                log level (default "info") --moduledevicename string        kernel module device name (the default is falco, so the device will be under /dev/falco*) (default "falco")
+      --kubeconfig string              path to the kubeconfig file to use for CLI requests -l, --loglevel string                Set level for logs (info, warn, debug, trace) (default "info") --moduledevicename string        kernel module device name (the default is falco, so the device will be under /dev/falco*) (default "falco")
       --moduledrivername string        kernel module driver name, i.e. the name you see when you check installed modules via lsmod (default "falco")
   -n, --namespace string               If present, the namespace scope for the pods and its config  (default "default")